Rachel enjoys writing advice articles on various topics and parenting articles.

-Sample Complaint Letter to Landlord About Mice
+Sample Complaint Letters to a Landlord About Mice or Rats

 Mice are cute when they are in a cotton field.
 They are not so cute when they are scratching the walls in your apartment.
 They are a health hazard, nuisance, and sometimes frightening.
 They can be disruptive and even stressful to deal with.
 Mice do not wear diapers.